Bio (Alice MacGillivray)

-Dr. Alice MacGillivray researches leadership in complex, knowledge-intensive environments, and is interested in how principles from nature can inform leadership.
+Dr. Alice MacGillivray researches leadership and sustainability in complex, knowledge-intensive environments, and is interested in how principles from nature can inform leadership.
 She has published in journals including The Learning Organization, Emergence: Complexity and Organization, and Challenging Organizations and Society: reflective hybrids®.
 MacGillivray has presented at conferences in Canada, the U.S., Britain and Australia for groups including the International Society for the Systems Sciences and the Society for the Social Studies of Science.
 At Royal Roads, she deeply values opportunities to work with the accomplished adult learners who choose to study at this university.

 MacGillivray holds a PhD in Human and Organizational Systems (2009), a Master of Arts in Human Development (2007) and a Graduate Diploma in Dialogue, Deliberation and Public Engagement (2008) from Fielding Graduate University, where she currently sits on the Inaugural Sustainability Advisory Council.
 She holds a Master of Arts in Leadership from Royal Roads University (2000) and an interdisciplinary Bachelor of General Studies from Athabasca University (1997).
 MacGillivray is certified to deliver Cognitive Edge, instructional skills (ISW) and facilitator development workshops.
 Academically, her awards include the Athabasca Governing Council Scholarship, dean’s lists and a doctoral research grant.
 Her professional awards include recognition from a cabinet committee for land use planning work.